Chandler Highway: New bridge proposals

 With the Northcote electorate being one of the few battleground contests between Labor and the Greens Political Parties at the 2010 State Election, the Chandler Highway Bridge became a key election issue.
 The Labor Party committed to duplicating the bridge, while the Greens opposed such duplication.
 The seat was subsequently held by Labor, but the Party lost the state election to the Liberal National Coalition government.
 Plans to duplicate the bridge halted.

-In the intervening period the Amcor Paper Mill on the corner of Heidelberg Rd and Chandler Highway, Alphington ceased operations and vacated the site in 2012 before it was sold in mid 2013.
+In the intervening period the Amcor Paper Mill, on the corner of Heidelberg Road and Chandler Highway, Alphington ceased operations and vacated the site in 2012 before it was sold in mid 2013.
 Successive State governments gave high level approval for residential development at the site subject to detailed planning, to address the likely increased traffic congestion in an already gridlocked area.

 On 15 June 2014 Labor Opposition Leader Daniel Andrews and Fiona Richardson announced that Labor would commit $110 million to fixing Chandler Highway with construction works to commence immediately, if Labor was elected to govern at the 2014 State Election to be held on 29 November.

 New Chandler Highway Bridge

 Upon its election in 2014, the Labor government announced that construction would proceed on a new six-lane bridge on the western side.
 This met with some objections by residents, concerned about the proximity of the road to their residences, but the then Roads Minister Luke Donnellan stated that this was a more environmentally sensitive option, which allowed Guide Dogs Victoria to continue operating on their present site.
 Construction commenced in mid-2017, all six lanes were opened to traffic in March 2019, and all work was declared complete in July 2019, with the old bridge converted for use by pedestrians and cyclists.
-The project also included the construction of a bicycle underpass under the Chandler Hwy for the Main Yarra Trail, eradicating the need for cyclists to ascend 79 steps to reach the Highway and regain the Trail on the other side.
+The project also included the construction of a bicycle underpass under the bridge for the Main Yarra Trail, eradicating the need for cyclists to ascend 79 steps to reach the highway and rejoin the trail on the other side.